TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 Although automatic dependency detection works most of the time, there may be specific cases for which you want to define dependencies manually.
 You can do so in the `MODEL` DDL with the [dependencies property](./overview.md#properties).

 ## Conventions
 SQLMesh encourages explicitly specifying the data types of a model's columns through casting.
 This allows SQLMesh to understand the data types in your models, and it prevents incorrect type inference.
+SQLMesh supports the casting format `<column name>::<data type>` in models of any SQL dialect.

 ### Explicit SELECTs
 Although `SELECT *` is convenient, it is dangerous because a model's results can change due to external factors (e.g., an upstream source adding or removing a column).
 In general, we encourage listing out every column you need or using [`create_external_models`](../../reference/cli.md#create_external_models) to capture the schema of an external data source.